 The garden at Lamb House

-The garden at Lamb House provided inspiration to both Henry James and E. F. Benson and our Senior Gardener Guy Pullen has been bringing that muse back to life.
+The garden at Lamb House provided inspiration to both Henry James and E. F. Benson and our Senior Gardener Guy Pullen sand his team have been bringing that muse back to life.
 Few gardens in England can boast such rich literary connections.

 " I am hopeless about the garden, which I don’t know what to do with and shall never, never know – I am densely ignorant"